DataFire/Integrations/integrations/generated/google_people/README.md

   * date [Date](#date)
   * formattedType `string`: The read-only type of the event translated and formatted in the
   * metadata [FieldMetadata](#fieldmetadata)
   * type `string`: The type of the event.
-The type can be custom or predefined.
+The type can be custom or one of these predefined

 ### FieldMetadata
 * FieldMetadata `object`: Metadata about a field.